Alb-O/openmodules/README.md

 !important.log
 ```

-The `openmodule.toml`, `.ignore`, and `.oneliner` files are excluded from listings by default.
+The `engram.toml`, `.ignore`, and `.oneliner` files are excluded from listings by default.

 ## Nested Modules

-Modules can contain other modules by placing `openmodule.toml` files in subdirectories.
+Modules can contain other modules by placing `engram.toml` files in subdirectories.
 The directory hierarchy defines the logical organization—no additional configuration is needed.

 ```
 parent-module/
-├── openmodule.toml           # Parent module
+├── engram.toml           # Parent module
 ├── README.md
 └── child-module/
-    ├── openmodule.toml       # Nested child module
+    ├── engram.toml       # Nested child module
     └── README.md
 ```